 In 2008, the Eldon Hogan Performing Arts Centre (EHPAC), a state-of-the-art theatre complex, opened at the Senior Campus.
 It is used by Xavier College’s Drama and Music Departments from across both campuses and has seating capacity for up to 500 people.

 Sports Centre (Senior Campus)

 Sport, health and physical education programs are supported by the Xavier Sports Centre at the Senior Campus which includes a heated indoor pool, a recently refurbished weight training room, two basketball/netball courts, an indoor cricket area and a total of nine outdoor floodlit synthetic tennis courts.
 Students from across both campuses will regularly enjoy the use of these facilities as part of their Physical Education curriculum and APS Sport competitions.

 Wren House (Burke Hall)

 The Wren House property, listed on the Victorian Heritage Register in 1990, was held by the Wren family until 1966 when it was acquired by the College.
-It was purchased with the intent of providing more rooms for music and art, given the expanding student numbers at Burke Hall.
+It was purchased with the intent of providing more rooms for music and art, given the expanding student numbers at the Xavier College Junior School.